kp101/Wellness-Monitor/RaspberryPi/panicbutton/README.md

 > when sending JSON to Adafruit IO mqtt, 'value={"xxx":yy}' is needed.
 Otherwise, send only number and text.
 > alternative to mqtt, it is also possible to use the restful api on Adafruit IO.

-## Attaching Pi to level shifter to RF receiver:
+## Attaching Pi to level shifter to RF receiver

 1. Connect a 3.3v pin on Pi to LV on level shifter,
 2. connect a ground pin on Pi to GND on level shifter,